[DISCLOSURE: Cards from our partners are mentioned below.]

 Card Details: Earn 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases), 3% cash back at U.S. gas stations and U.S. department stores, and 1% cash back on all other purchases

 When applying for any of these cards (or any other credit card for that matter), keep in mind that every card issuer conducts a hard inquiry into your credit, which can ding your credit scores.
 That’s why it’s a good idea to make sure you qualify by checking your scores ahead of time.
-You can get two free credit scores at Credit.com, updated monthly.
+You can get two free credit scores at Credit.com, updated every 14 days.

 At publishing time, the Discover it and the Blue Cash Preferred Card from American Express are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).